Recommended Broiler Vaccination Schedule

 Handling and administration procedures also influence the potency of many vaccines and consequently the level of immunity the bird develops.

-There are two main types of vaccines available for the broilers breeders (BB) – live and killed.
+There are two main types of vaccines available for the broilers breeders (BB) – live vaccines and killed vaccines (Dead vaccines).

-Live vaccines contain live microorganisms, viruses (like Newcastle Disease virus), bacteria (like Salmonella typhimurium) or parasites (like coccidia – E maxima etc.).
+Live vaccines: They contain live microorganisms, viruses (like Newcastle Disease virus), bacteria (like Salmonella typhimurium) or parasites (like coccidia – E maxima etc.).
 Fairly recently, new types of live vaccine were introduced – recombinant vaccines.
 Recombinant vaccines currently available on the market contain a live virus as a carrier.

 In the genes of this virus a portion of the genes of another virus have been inserted (for example, Herpes Virus of Turkeys, a virus that is commonly used to protect chickens against Marek’s Disease carries a portion of the genes of Infectious Bursal Disease virus).
 Vaccination with this type of vaccine protects against both diseases.